jlparkI/xGPR/docs/basic_tutorial.rst

   from xGPR import xGPRegression

-  #Notice that we set the device to be "gpu".
+  #Notice that we set the device to be "cuda".
 If there are multiple
   #cuda devices, xGPR will use whichever one is currently active.
 You can control
   #this by setting the environment variable CUDA_VISIBLE_DEVICES,
   #e.g. "export CUDA_VISIBLE_DEVICES".
 Also note that for regression,